terraform-ibm-modules/terraform-ibm-powervs-infrastructure/modules/powervs-vpc-landing-zone/README.md

     -  **landing_zone_configuration = 3VPC_RHEL or 3VPC_SLES**

         - Provisions three VPCs with one VSI in each VPC - one management (jump/bastion) VSI, one inet-svs VSI configured as a squid proxy server, and one private-svs VSI (configured as NFS, NTP, DNS server) using [this preset](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-infrastructure/blob/main/modules/powervs-vpc-landing-zone/presets/3vpc.preset.json.tftpl).
-        - Installs and configures the Squid Proxy, DNS Forwarder, NTP forwarder, and NFS on hosts, and sets the host as the server for the NTP, NFS, and DNS services using Ansible Galaxy Collection Roles [ibm.power_linux_sap collection](https://galaxy.ansible.com/ui/repo/published/ibm/power_linux_sap/).
+        - Installs and configures the Squid Proxy, DNS Forwarder, NTP forwarder, and NFS on hosts, and sets the host as the server for the NTP, NFS, and DNS services by using Ansible Galaxy collection roles [ibm.power_linux_sap collection](https://galaxy.ansible.com/ui/repo/published/ibm/power_linux_sap/).

     -  **landing_zone_configuration = 1VPC_RHEL**